How to Start an LLC in Vermont

 Step 2: Choose a Registered Agent in Vermont

 Who can be a registered agent?
-A registered agent must be a full-time resident of Vermont or a corporation, such as a registered agent service, authorized to conduct business in the state of Vermont.
-You may elect an individual within the company including yourself.
+A registered agent must be a full-time resident of Vermont or a corporation, such as a registered agent service, authorized to transact business in the state of Vermont.
+You can choose to elect an individual within the company (e.g., yourself, etc.) or use a business attorney.

 Step 3: File the Vermont LLC Articles of Organization

 To register your Vermont LLC, you'll need to file Form LLC-1(D): Articles of Organization with the Vermont Secretary of State.
-This can be done online, by mail, or in person.
+You can do this online, by mail, or in person.

 File the Articles of Organization